TamasNeumer/Ph03nix-InterviewPrep/Web/CSS/CSS.md

 - `line-height` property is used to specify the space between lines
 - `word-spacing` property is used to specify the space between the words in a text.
 - `text-shadow `property adds shadow to text.
+- `text-overflow` property specifies how overflowed content that is not displayed should be signaled to the user.
+  - `overflow: hidden; text-overflow: clip;`
+- `word-wrap` property allows long words to be able to be broken and wrap onto the next line.
+    - `word-wrap: break-word;`
+- `word-break` property specifies line breaking rules
+  - `word-break: keep-all; word-break: break-all;`

 ## Font
 - In CSS, there are two types of font family names: